holgerknoche/gutta-prediction/artifact-README.md

 ## The Car Insurance Example
 Traces and the deployment model for the car insurance example are located in the files `paper-example.dat` and `paper-example.deploymentmodel` in the `data` directory.
+This example emulates the creation of a car contract in an application, which is also written to a common contracts component (which provides an overview of all contracts of a customer) and also interacts with the person data application as well as a sales statistic.
+It contains several issues that make the decomposition into microservices more difficult, notably consistency expectations from multiple components which may prevent to switch to asynchronous invocations as well as an unfortunate write order which makes the decomposition into a Saga more complex.

 Suggested analyses for this data are to simulate the decomposition on the two traces of the contract creation use case.
 For this purpose, open the *trace analysis window* for the first use case, and paste the contents from the file `paper-example.scenariomodel` into the appropriate text area.